-The Project proposes a system of sewer collection lines that collects sewer flows from the homes within the Project and approximately 140 future single-family residential lots adjacent and tributary to the Project from other proposed developments.
+The Project proposes a system of sewer collection lines that collects sewer flows from the homes within the Project and future single-family residential lots adjacent and tributary to the Project from other proposed developments.
 The proposed sewer collection system will consist of constructing approximately 32,100 feet of 8-inch gravity sewer line.
-A segment of the sewer system will consist of a temporary sewer siphon system located near Stonehaven Drive and Via De La Roca.
+A segment of the sewer system may consist of a temporary sewer siphon system located near Stonehaven Drive and Via De La Roca, or it may be located on a structure spanning the Metropolitan Water easement from Stonehaven Drive.
 This sewer siphon will be temporary until the future Cielo Vista development occurs.
-If Cielo Vista is not developed, the sewer siphon can remain or be relocated under the Metropolitan Water District line.
 The sewer flow is conveyed southerly to an existing 10-inch sewer collection system located in Stonehaven Drive and Yorba Linda Boulevard before entering into the YLWD and OCSD trunk sewer systems located southwesterly of the Project site.
 The flows from this system will drain to the existing Wastewater Treatment Plant #1 in Fountain Valley for treatment.
-The proposed sewer collection system improvements are shown in Exhibit 33 (page 121) and Exhibit 34 (page 123).
+The proposed sewer collection system improvements are shown in Exhibit 18 (page 89).